Fowey railway station: China clay exports

-The L&FR built a jetty at Carne Point and the CMR built three between there and the passenger station.
-By one had been modernised to allow rapid loading and a fifth was under construction.
-In 1919 double-shift working was introduced to relieve a backlog of export orders and 200 additional railway wagons brought into service.
-The fifth jetty was finally completed in 1921 at a cost of £200,000.
+The L&FR built a jetty at Carne Point in 1869 and the CMR built three between Carne Point and their passenger station.
+A fourth jetty was added before 1919 when double-shift working was introduced to relieve a backlog of export orders and 200 additional railway wagons brought into service.
+A fifth jetty was completed in 1921 at a cost of £200,000.
 By 1923 there were eight jetties, numbered 1 to 8 from the station to Carne Point.

 By the time that English China Clays took over the facilities in 1968 only five jetties remained in use.
-The main jetty is n number 8 while numbers 4 and 6 could load china clay from rail wagons using conveyors.
+The main jetty is number 8, while numbers 4 and 6 could load china clay from rail wagons using conveyors.
 Number 5 only handled bagged china clay from road vehicles and number 3 handled liquid china clay slurry.
-Only number is now used for rail traffic.
-It was modernised in 1988 to allow it to handle new 32 tonne hopper wagons.
+Only number 8 is now used for rail traffic.
+It was modernised in 1988 to allow it to handle the new CDA 32 tonne hopper wagons.